SEND at Glodwick Infant and Nursery School 2021-22

 0161 503 1547

 What can parents do if you have a complaint about the SEND provision at Glodwick?

 The first point of contact is always the child’s class teacher.
 The concern will be listened to and taken seriously.
-If further support is needed parents may speak to a Senior Leader, including the SENCO.
-Again they will discuss any concerns.
+If further support is needed parents may speak to a Senior Leader, including one of the SENCOs.
 If parents are not satisfied that the concern has been addressed they should contact the Head Teacher who will listen to the complaint and explain the Glodwick Infant and Nursery School Complaints Procedure, a copy of which is posted on the school website.
-The Chair of Governors is contactable via the school address, telephone number or email address: firstname.lastname@example.org
+The Chair of Governors is contactable via the school address, telephone number or email address: email@example.com

 If the complaint is directed at the Local Authority the Complaints and Representations Officer may be contacted at the address and telephone number below.